-The ruins here show that the house must have been pretty impressive with its huge floor plan and marvelous view.
+The ruins here show that the house must have been pretty impressive with its vast floor plan and marvelous view.

 There are at least four fireplaces that you can find around the ruins.
-It reminds me a little bit of the Wolf House in Sonoma County.
+It reminded me a bit of the Wolf House in Sonoma County.

 The most impressive part of the ruins are the arches though.

-Accessed via a large set of stone stairs, the arches are still standing tall and are a photographers paradise on the property.
+Accessible via a broad set of stone stairs, the arches are still standing tall and are a photographers paradise on the property.

-There is a lot to explore though so make sure to take your time and see in all.
+There is a lot to explore though, so make sure to take your time and see it all.

 Down from the main ruins is another room with a fireplace.
-The tree sitting outside of the room had a little rope swing on it which lots of people were enjoying.
-Be sure to be careful if you go on it though.
+The tree sitting outside of the room had a little rope swing on it, which lots of people were enjoying.
+Be sure to be careful if you go on it.

-After exploring the ruins, make you way back up the half mile trial to your car.
+After exploring the ruins, make you way back up the half mile trail to your car.
 If you make it all the way up here, consider taking the short drive to Chumash Painted Caves State Park as well.
-It won’t take you longer then 10 minutes to see, but it’s still a fun little side trip.
+It won’t take you longer than 10 minutes to see, but it’s still a fun little side trip.

 All in all, I enjoyed Knapp’s Castle and can’t wait to check it out again in the future.
 Let me know if you have been in the comments.